 The W800C's semi-gloss finish doesn't reflect a lot of light.

 It can't get bright, so do not buy this TV if you have a lot of windows in your room.

 The 3D picture has less crosstalk than last year's W800B.
 It doesn't come with 3D glasses though, so you will need to buy them separately.

 The amount of motion blur on this TV is average-good.
-You also have full control over the flickering of the backlight using the Motionflow feature (more details in the Q&A section of the review).
+You also have full control over the flickering of the backlight using the Motionflow feature (more details here).

 The input lag of the Sony W800C is 37.4ms under game mode.
 This isn't bad, and most gamers won't notice it, but it is an unfortunate step down from last year's version, which had 24.3ms of lag.

 The Game and Graphic modes support chroma 4:4:4, but have an issue with certain alternating pixel patterns (see here).
 The TV accepted a 120 fps input, but it didn't pass the frame skipping test.

 The frequency response is poor at higher levels, most likely due to pumping.
 But it is good at lower volumes.
 This TV does get very loud and the bass extension is decent for a TV.